AdityaJagdale/CISBA-Capstone/Assignment_3_Software_and_Systems.md

 **Project Examples:**

 -   **Data Warehousing and Data Orchestration:** Completed Snowflake Data Warehousing and Matillion courses, demonstrating the ability to build data pipelines and write SQL procedures for data warehousing.
--   **Competency Comparison App:** Currently working on a project to compare competencies using Django, HTML, CSS, and unit testing ([link](https://github.com/AdityaJagdale/sessions_demo_c3t.git)).
+-   **Competency Comparison App:** Currently working on a project to compare competencies using Django, HTML, CSS, and unit testing ([link to partial feature](https://github.com/AdityaJagdale/sessions_demo_c3t.git)).
 This project showcases proficiency in software development, project planning, and technical documentation.

 ### Where I'm Weak